 Yes.
-VCE VET programs are unitised for inclusion in the VCE and therefore offer credit at Units 1 and 2 level and Units 3 and 4 level.
+VCE VET programs can be included as part of the VCE and offer credit at Units 1 and 2 level and Units 3 and 4 level.
 Not all VCE VET programs contain a Units 3 and 4 sequence for recognition purposes.
 VCE VET units will contribute to satisfactory completion:

 - For levels of recognition

 - Counted in the minimum 16 units.